fkirkholt/urd-backend/docs/self-documenting-databases.md

 ## Cross-reference tables

-Cross-reference tables are indicated with the postfix `_xref` or `_link`.
-They are never displayed in the table list.
+Cross-reference tables can be indicated with the postfix `_xref` or `_link`.
+Tables where the primary key consists of two foreign keys linking two tables are also considered as crossreference tables.

 The label for such tables when displayed as relations, is derived from the name.
 If the name of the referenced table occurs in the